vexzyyx/Vocabulary-trainer/README.md

 # Vocabulary Trainer
-You can create custom vocabulary quizzes with this python script.
+Create custom vocabulary quizzes with this simple python script.

 **How to use:**
 1. Enter all your words and their translations into the 'vocabulary' list